synapticarbors/pylangevin-integrator/README.md

 _Chemical Physics Letters_ (2006) 429, 310-316
 [http://dx.doi.org/10.1016/j.cplett.2006.07.086](http://dx.doi.org/10.1016/j.cplett.2006.07.086)

-If you use this code in a publication, please site the above paper.
+If you use this code in a publication, please cite the above paper.

 Installation
 ---------------